ArcadeAntics/this.path/README.md

     command line arguments.
 At least since R 2.5.0 (>= 15 years ago), Rscript directly calls R, so there should not be separate cases.
-    Additionally, it does **NOT** take into account the differences between the command line applications on Windows and Unix-alikes.
+    Additionally, it does **NOT** take into account the differences between the command line applications on Windows and under Unix-alikes.

 2. It checks for uses of `knitr::knit()` after checking the entire call stack for `source()` and after checking the command line